jazfrey/TelegraphAnalyzer/README.md

-This library features Python Scripts for the evaluation of telegraph noise.
+This small library features Python Scripts for the evaluation of telegraph noise.
 Available are for noisy, continuously measured data sets the programs:
  - ProbabilityFitter.py 			      ( Script with fit-algorithm )
  - ContinuousMeasurement.ipynb	  ( Example Notebook for utilization )